ericdequ/Sports/data/blog/Football/TE/sideline_awareness_keeping_feet_in_bounds.md

 # Sideline Awareness: Keeping Feet In-Bounds

 When it comes to making sideline catches, finesse and precision are paramount.
 The ability to keep your feet in-bounds while hauling in a pass can mean the difference between a game-winning play and a missed opportunity.
-In this article, we'll delve into the essential techniques for maintaining sideline awareness, including toe-tap drills, body control, and catching near the boundary.
+In this article, well delve into the essential techniques for maintaining sideline awareness, including toe-tap drills, body control, and catching near the boundary.
 Whether you're a player looking to refine your skills or a coach aiming to elevate your Teams performance, these tips will give you a leg up on the competition.

 ## The Art of the Toe-Tap